1964–65 Port Vale F.C. season: Third Division

 On 21 November, Vale picked up their third league win of the campaign, beating lowly Barnsley 2–0 at Oakwell.
 Youth players continued to be drafted in as Vale finished the year with four straight league defeats, picking up injuries and sendings off along the way.
-In December, Hancock was sold to Ipswich Town for £10,000.
-A 2–1 victory over promotion-chasers Brentford on 2 January failed to spark a revival, partly due to the fact that the Bees were forced to play almost the entire match with ten players and an outside player in goal following an injury to Chic Brodie.
+In December, Ken Hancock was sold to Ipswich Town for £10,000 to balance the books following sliding attendance figures.
+The club gave a debut to 16-year-old Clint Boulton on Boxing Day, a 3–0 defeat to Hull City in which Ron Smith damaged his eye.
+Steele made nine changes for the return fixture two days later, which ended in a 4–0 defeat after Cheesebrough was sent off on 30 minutes for arguing with the referee.
+A 2–1 victory over promotion-chasers Brentford on 2 January failed to spark a revival, partly because the Bees were forced to play almost the entire match with ten players and an outside player in goal following an injury to Chic Brodie.
 Steele tried to play a settled team, but that proved to be as unsuccessful as when he switched the team round constantly.
 By the end of the month the club were bottom of the league and morale was low.
+On 16 January, Stan Steele broke his toe in a 4–0 defeat at Bristol Rovers as the team's "defensive weaknesses were glaring exposed".

-In mid-February, the club four points short of safety, Steele left the club 'by mutual consent', as Jackie Mudie was appointed caretaker manager.
-Following a 4–0 hammering from Gillingham, Mudie signed veteran stopper Jimmy O'Neill from Darlington, and the former Ireland international seemed to improve the team, as just two defeats in eight games followed.
-Mudie instilled discipline into the team, and so was made manager on a permanent basis on 3 March.
+In mid-February, the club four points short of safety, Freddie Steele left the club by mutual consent, as Jackie Mudie was appointed caretaker manager.
+Following a 4–0 hammering from Gillingham, Mudie signed veteran stopper Jimmy O'Neill from Darlington, and the former Ireland international seemed to improve the team, as just two defeats in eight games followed after he replaced regular custodian Reg Davies.
+Mudie instilled discipline into the team, and so was made manager permanently on 3 March.
 He then ensured Reg Davies was transferred to Leyton Orient.
 He tried and failed to re-sign Terry Harkin from Crewe Alexandra.
 One win in their final six games doomed the Vale to relegation, just as survival seemed possible.
 Only 3,521 witnessed a final day victory over Walsall.

 They finished in twenty-second position, their 32 points five short of safety.
-Losing ten home games, they also recorded just two wins on their travels.
+Losing ten home games, they recorded just two wins on their travels.
 No team in the top four divisions scored fewer than Vale's 41 goals, as Cheeseborough took the honour of top-scorer with a mere seven goals – this was the lowest total for a Vale top-scorer in a Football League season since Meshach Dean scored six in 1892–93 (in a 22-game league season).
+The club embarked on a post-season tour of Germany, where they played SC Tasmania 1900 Berlin at the Poststadion on 15 June.